 Chopped hay: Knowledge imperfectly assimilated: coll: – 1923 (Manchon).
 Ex the stables.

 Jolly well: An intensive adverb: middle-class coll(oquial): apparently since the 1880s.
 (The OED cites Rudyard Kipling.
 1898.)
 It occurs, always with a verb, as in “Sorry!” – “You jolly well ought to be!” and “You’ll jolly well go there yourself, and not ask someone else to go.”
 In later C.20 sometimes as jollywell; cf. bloodywell.

 Testiculating: adj. and vbl n.
 ‘Defined to me in 1972 as “Waving one’s arms about and talking a lot of balls.”’
 (P.B.
 1974) Blending testicles and gesticulate.
 Cf. my adjectival neologism (latish 1975): totitesticular, ‘all balls’ or ‘utter nonsense’ and ‘notably virile’.

 This book is decidedly dated, and of interest mainly for academics studying language and word lovers who enjoy novelty.
-I rarely consult it, and the fact that it hasn’t been re-issued is testament to its somewhat antiquated nature.
+I rarely consult it now.

 I recently (20th November 2019!) discovered it’s been re-issued as The New Partridge Dictionary of Slang and Unconventional English (Dictionary of Slang and Unconventional English) on 31st August 2012.
 However, in spite of the addition of over 1000 new entries, and some updating of the content, I’m unlikely to invest in this paperback edition priced at £249.43 at the time of writing.